The 15th ACM International Conference on Human-Computer Interaction

 MobileHCI 2013 Extended Abstracts Format.
 This document must contain

-four sections: a cover sheet, a proposal, a description of the
+three sections: a cover sheet, a proposal, and a call for

 Each submission should have a cover sheet giving contact information

 for the primary workshop organizer.
 This person will serve as the main